mcpanzors/eyes.storybook/README.md

 ## Advanced configuration

-To change browser, viewport sizes or something else, you can use configuration file.
+To change browser, viewport sizes etc., or use the rendering service, you can use a configuration file.

 Create configuration file called `applitools.config.js` in your project directory (the name can be changed using command argument, e.g. `npm run eyes-storybook -- --conf myconfig.js`).